arseniyvolkow/IoTSmartFarm/readme.md

 - **Purpose**: Handles operations related to farm devices, crop management, and overall farm structure.
 - **Key Features**: Full CRUD for devices, farms, and crops.
 Firmware update handling.
 Association of devices to farms.
 - **Device Endpoints**:
-    - `POST /devices/device` - Registers a new device.
+    - `POST /device` - Registers a new device, used only by device itself.
-    - `PATCH /devices/device/{device_id}` - Updates the status or configuration of a device.
-    - `DELETE /devices/device/{device_id}` - Removes a device from the system.
-    - `PATCH /devices/assign-device-to-farm` - Associates a device with a specific farm.
+    - `GET /list-of-new-devices` - Get all new devices which were not yet assigned to user.
-    - `GET /devices/unsigned-devices` - Lists devices not yet assigned to any farm.
+    - `GET /unsigned-devices` - Lists devices not yet assigned to any farm.
-    - `GET /devices/all-devices` - Lists all devices registered under the current user.
+    - `GET /all-devices` - Lists all devices registered under the current user.
-    - `GET /devices/all-devices/{farm_id}` - Lists devices specific to a given farm.
+    - `GET /all-devices/{farm_id}` - Lists devices specific to a given farm.
+    - `PATCH /assign-device-to-farm` - Associates a device with a specific farm.
+    - `PATCH /device/{device_id}` - Updates the status or configuration of a device.
+    - `DELETE /device/{device_id}` - Removes a device from the system.
-    - `POST /devices/upload_firmware/{device_id}` - Uploads and updates the firmware of a device.
+    - `POST /upload_firmware/{device_id}` - Uploads and updates the firmware of a device.
+- **Actuators Enpoints**:
+    - `GET /actuator/{actuator_id}` - Get actudators details.
+    - `GET /all` - Get all users actuators.
+    - `PUT /actuator/{actuator_id}` - Update actuator info.
+    - `DELETE /actuator/{actuator_id}` - Delete actuator.
+- **Sensor Endpoints**:
+    - `GET /sensor/{sensor_id}` - Retrives details about a specific sensor.
+    - `GET /all` - Fetches a list of all sensor which user have access to.
+    - `PUT /sensor/{sensor_id}` - Update sensors information.
+    - `DELETE /sensor/{sensor_id}` - Removes sensor
 - **Farm Endpoints**:
-    - `POST /farms/farm` - Creates a new farm record.
+    - `POST /farm` - Creates a new farm record.
+    - `GET /all` - Retrives all users farms.
-    - `GET /farms/farm/{farm_id}` - Retrieves detailed information about a specific farm.
+    - `GET /farm/{farm_id}` - Retrieves detailed information about a specific farm.
     - `PUT /farms/farm/{farm_id}` - Updates existing farm information.
     - `PATCH /farms/farm/{farm_id}` - Assigns a crop to the farm.
     - `DELETE /farms/farm/{farm_id}` - Deletes a farm record.
 - **Crop Endpoints**:
-    - `POST /crop/crop` - Adds a new crop management entry.
+    - `POST /crop` - Adds a new crop management entry.
-    - `GET /crop/сrop/{crop_id}` - Retrieves details about a specific crop management entry.
+    - `GET /crop/{crop_id}` - Retrieves details about a specific crop management entry.
-    - `PUT /crop/crop/{crop_id}` - Updates an existing crop management entry.
+    - `PUT /crop/{crop_id}` - Updates an existing crop management entry.
+    - `GET /all` - Fetches a list of all available crop mangmaent entries.
-    - `POST /crop/type` - Creates a new crop type.
+    - `POST /crop-type` - Creates a new crop type.
-    - `GET /crop/type` - Fetches a list of all available crop types.
+    - `GET /all-crop-types` - Fetches a list of all available crop types.

 ### Sensor Data Service
 - **Purpose**: Receives sensor readings through MQTT and stores them in InfluxDB for time-series analysis.